 What Is a Digital Piano?

 A digital piano, as the name suggests, is a keyboard designed to imitate the sounds and feel of a piano.
-This is probably the best keyboard for students who need to focus on practicing and musicianship and the best keyboard to learn piano for adults.
+This is probably the best keyboard for students who need to focus on practicing and musicianship, and can be the best keyboard to learn piano for adults.

 Advantages of a Digital Piano